 We select the highlighted range and pick Data => What if Analysis => Data Tables.

 The two inputs are the two locations in our spreadsheets where these drivers are defined.
-The first is the location where conversion rate is taken as an input; the second is the location where ticket size is taken in as an input.
+The first is the location which takes conversion rate as an input; the second is the location which takes ticket size as an input.

 As discussed above, sales conversion rate goes in as an input to Row input cell.